kvmet/SuChron/README.md

 `suchr:tai:ms...` would describe one millisecond in atomic time.

-These times can be expanded by multiplying with the `*` operator. `suchr:tai:ms*2348`, for example, would describe 2348 milliseconds.
+These times can be expanded by multiplying with the `*` operator. `suchr:tai:ms*2348`, for example, would describe an event that occurs every 2348 milliseconds.

 It is even possible to combine units with the `+` operator! `suchr:_:yr*2022+mo*9+d*27` would be 27 days + 9 months + 2022 years.

+## Quantity

+A SuChron definition followed by `#` and then an integer describes the number of times that the event should occur:

+`suchr:gps:ms*230+yr+h*23#2` describes an event that is based on gps time and occurs every 1 year, 23 hours, and 230 milliseconds.
+Once it has executed twice it will automatically close.

+If `#` is not included then a chron is assumed to be infinite.
+It must have #1 in order to only occur once.

 ## Referring to other chrons:
 SuChron instances can be based on other SuChron instances!
 SuChron assumes 3 primary objects: